Would you give up your passwords for free chocolate? Many people would, the media tells us – repeatedly. Why, though, does this story keep popping up?

 Passwords are important.
 But not as important, it would seem, as chocolate.
 Since 2004, the idea that people will exchange their passwords for chocolate has made headlines several times.
 Numerous publications have indicated that the offer of free confectionery is all it takes to make folk forget basic security measures.

 But how much truth is there to these assertions, and why do they keep popping up?

 Let’s start at the beginning.
-The earliest of the chocolate for password studies was reported on by the BBC on Tuesday 20th April 2004.
+The earliest of the chocolate for password studies we could find was reported on by the BBC on Tuesday 20th April 2004.
 “More than 70% of people would reveal their computer password in exchange for a bar of chocolate,” it declared.
 34% would give it up even without the bribe.

 Terrible, right?
 But what was the source of this information, and how reliable was it?

 As the BBC reported, these stats came from a survey carried out for the Infosecurity Europe trade show that took place in London in April 2004.
 Commuters passing through the city’s Liverpool Street train station were questioned about their passwords and logins, and the results recorded.

 While both worrying and amusing in equal proportions, this experiment was also inherently flawed.
 For a start, the passwords that were shared were not verified, so it could be the case that 70% of people are prepared to lie about what their passwords are in order to get free chocolate.
 (Security expert Bruce Schneier feels particularly strongly about this point.)